-On Tony’s 3rd Father’s Day, Elliot (yeah, yeah, we know!) bought Daddy some well-deserved beers from Beer Hawk, who specialise is mixed cases of craft beers and ales from around the world.
+On Tony’s 3rd Father’s Day, Elliot bought (yeah, yeah, we know – ‘bought’!)
+Daddy some well-deserved beers from Beer Hawk, which specialises in mixed cases of craft beers and ales from around the world.

-So much in the community for infants and toddlers is geared towards Mums and so often Dads are made to feel like a ‘novelty’ rather than a parent, so when a Dad steps up to be the primary parent it can be rather daunting… I’ll jump off my soap box before I get started 😉
+So much in the community for infants and toddlers is geared towards Mums and all to often stay-at-home Dads are made to feel like a ‘novelty’ rather than a parent, so when a Dad steps up to be the primary parent it can be rather daunting… I’ll jump off my soap box before I get started 😉

 A handmade card is a must, of course, and Elliot happily took up the paintbrush to splodge his latest creation!
 We like Crayola washable paints, which are available from Amazon if you can’t find them locally.

 While the beers from Beer Hawk may not be as cheap as your local supermarket or off licences for similar brands, it’s a great way to gift beer if you’ve no idea what you want, and especially if you need to send it direct to the recipient.